emacs-eask/cli/README.md

 (package-file "your-package-name.el")
 ```

-Remember, `Eask` are just regular elisp file, and can be read it from Emacs itself!
+Remember, `Eask` is just the regular elisp file, and should be read it from
+Emacs itself!

 ```el
 ; Regular Eask file content...